jlillywh/jlillywh/README.md

 ---

 ## About
 I am a civil engineer specializing in water resources modeling, hydraulics, and hydrology.
-I bridge the gap between engineering and software by developing web-based dynamic visualization tools and "Digital Twin" technology to solve complex water management challenges.
+I integrate engineering and software by developing web-based dynamic visualization tools and "Digital Twin" technology to solve complex water management challenges.

 I founded **Lillywhite Water Solutions LLC** to provide independent consulting and custom software solutions for the water industry.